Screening Workers with Affirmative Action: Conclusion

+These two regimes correspond to affirmative action and non-discrimination, and both arise endogenously from the principal's optimization rather than from regulation.
+As we discuss in Section~\ref{sec:policy}, this dichotomy matters for how the empirical evidence on the WOTC should be interpreted: under reverse MLRP, a tax credit that leaves the contracts unchanged is not evidence that the program fails, because pooling by cost type alone is exactly the optimal design over that region.
+On the methodological side, our analysis shows that a group dimension that affects payoffs only through the cost distribution, and can be misreported in only one direction, keeps the two-dimensional screening problem tractable under a general convex production cost.
+The calculus of variations then delivers a deterministic optimal contract without resorting to randomization.

-Another natural extension is to consider costly verification of evidence.
-Introducing costly verification would create an additional strategic layer in our model, where trait group agents must weigh the benefits of revealing their status against the costs of verification.
-This additional layer could lead to some partial pooling results.
-Such an extension would deepen our understanding of how diversity incentives operate in the real-world settings where verification is rarely frictionless.
+We close with two directions for future research.
+First, the structure we analyze, a one-way verifiable status coupled with a group-specific incentive, appears in settings well beyond the WOTC.
+Procurement set-asides, disability employment subsidies, and insurance markets in which clients can voluntarily disclose favorable test results all share this structure, and each application suggests a different ordering of the cost distributions.
+Second, a natural extension is to consider costly verification of evidence.
+Introducing costly verification would create an additional strategic layer in our model, where the trait agents must weigh the benefit of revealing their status against the cost of verification.
+This tradeoff could lead to partial pooling results.
+Such an extension would deepen our understanding of how diversity incentives operate in real-world settings where verification is rarely frictionless.

 \begin{appendices}